mwhuhn/statisticalProgramming/stanford_tips/README.md

   4. `stata -b do my_do_file.do`: Your Stata batch job
   5. `&`: Run the command in the background

-Before you exit the FarmShare session, use `ps` to view the process id and name.
+Before you logout the FarmShare session, use `ps` to view the process id and name.
 You should also write down which FarmShare machine you are on.
 The process runs on a specific machine so if you want to kill the process later, you have to log back in to the specific machine.

 There are a few ways of locating your process if you haven't written it down, including with your username: